lolelu/pokemon-team-builder/README.md

 ### Database choice

 I chose to use a PostgreSQL database for this project because it is a robust and reliable relational database that offers excellent performance and scalability.
 Also, it's fully compatible with Prisma, which simplifies database interactions and ensures data integrity.
+I also decided to save the data coming from the Pokemon API to the database, to avoid unnecessary requests to the API.
+Once some time has passed, Data will be automatically updated on first request.

 ### Type filtering

 I choosed to use an "OR" filter for the types, so the user can filter pokemon team by one or more types.
 It's easily switchable to an "AND" filter, but I think it's more user-friendly to have the "OR" filter.

+### Why there's no team/list route?

+I decided, for navigation simplicity, to move the "list" visualization to them "team" route.
+It feels better to have the pages in the hyerarchy of the routes, and it's easier to navigate between them.
+(Using breadcrumbs, for example)

 ### Main Packages Used